Minedient/Group-Project/README.md

 -checkclear function

 -> checks for rows and columns separately

+-> if any space is not occupied, break and go to next row/column

 -> register if a row/column should be cleared in seperate array